RamizFaragalla/PacManJavaFX/README.md

   2. Enemy Class extends Character:
       - has an inner class that implements AnimationTimer (enemies make a move every 0.3 of a sec)
-      - basic enemy ai chooses a random valid direction (direction that doesn't have a wall or another enemy)
+      - easy enemy ai chooses a random valid direction (direction that doesn't have a wall or another enemy)
+      - hard enemy ai will choose the direction that is in the shortest path to the player using BFS.
+Every 0.3 of a sec, each enemy      recalculates the current shortest path to the player.

 Once the Pacman collides with an enemy or all the points are taken, then the controls of the characters stop and Game Over label appears.